One of the Country’s Least Popular National Parks is Here in Minnesota

-Minnesota only has one National Park, and it was apparently not very popular with visitors in 2021.
+Minnesota only has one National Park, and it was apparently not very popular with visitors.

 In addition to our 10,000 lakes, Minnesota is also home to 75 state parks and recreation areas, and nearly 4,400 campsites that are visited by an average of just under 10 million people each year, according to the DNR.
 So yeah, they're pretty popular, right?

 However, that's not necessarily the case for Minnesota's National Parks.
 Or, should I say national PARK.
 That's according to the latest visitor numbers released by the National Park Service (NPS) that showed while some National Parks set attendance records again, that wasn't the case for the only National Park here in the Land of 10,000 Lakes.

 The week of April 22nd through April 30th, 2023 is National Park Week.
 It's a week the National Park Service sets aside each year to promote its over 400 national parks, and recreation areas with special programs and partners who are hosting events and activities throughout the week.